mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/backup/index.md

 # Enable or disable the backup addon

-You can enable or disable the Velero platform service addon in the `ClusterConfiguration` section of the `cluster.yaml` file.
+<p class="message--note"><strong>NOTE: </strong>Before disabling the Velero platform service add-on, be sure you have a recent backup that you can use to restore the cluster in the event that there is a problem converting to the new backup service.</p>

-For example, you can enable the `Velero` addon using the following settings in the `ClusterConfiguration` section of the `cluster.yaml` file:
+You can enable the `Velero` addon using the following settings in the `ClusterConfiguration` section of the `cluster.yaml` file:

 ```yaml
 addons: